dustinfast/pupil_coords/readme.md

 # pupilpy

-Demonstrates using OpenCV's webcam and facial feature classification functionality can be used to easily approximate the users eye/nose coordinates in real time.
+Demonstrates using OpenCV's webcam and facial feature classification functionality to easily approximate the users eye/nose coordinates in real time.

 Results are displayed as webcam output: